minibolt-guide/minibolt/bonus/system/store-data-secondary-disk.md

 sudo hdparm -t --direct /dev/sdb
 ```

-{% hint style="success" %}
-If the measured speeds are more than 100 MB/s, you're good
+> If the measured speeds are more than 100 MB/s, you're good
-{% endhint %}

 ### Copy data